teachjanderson/School_District_Analysis/README.md

 <img src="https://github.com/teachjanderson/School_District_Analysis/blob/main/images/Screen%20Shot%202022-04-23%20at%2010.02.51%20PM.png" width="600" />

 **Scores by School Spending**
 Based on school spending, a pattern does emerge that a certain spending amount could correlate with higher scores.
 This could prove worth greater analysis.
+However, making adjustments for the scores of the 9th graders had no impact on the metrics in the charts below.
+This is potentially due to the small sample size (461) compared to the overall student population (nearly 40,000).

 <p align="center">
 <img src="https://github.com/teachjanderson/School_District_Analysis/blob/main/images/Money.png" />